nocyphr/mem0-embeddings-litellm-patch/README.md

 ## 📢 Why This Exists

 The mem0 maintainers have not yet merged support for LiteLLM-based embeddings, despite it being a fast, extensible abstraction layer.
 This patch bridges the gap until (or if) native support is added upstream.
-No need to fork and maintain a full project if you can just maintain the patch files instead am i right? :D No need to fork and maintain a full project if you can just maintain the patch files instead am i right? :D
+No need to fork and maintain a full project if you can just maintain the patch files instead am i right? :D

 ## 📬 Feedback / Contributing